G2mcab/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists lists all file even beginning with . in current directory and parent of working directory and boot directory in long format
 12-file type prints the type of file called iamfile in the /tmp folder 13-symbolic link creats a symbolinc to /bin/ls
+14-copy html copies all html files from current working directory to parent pf working directory but only copies file that doesn't exist and were newer than the version in the parrent of the working directory